nhsconnect/fhir-policy/pages/fhir_policy_requirements/naming.md

 The segments are defined to as follows:

 - **Base**: The base OperationDefinition, if one is used.
-Optional but mandatory for  a CareConnect derived OperationDefinition.
+Optional but mandatory for  a CareConnect derived OperationDefinitions.
 - **BusinessName**: A business name for the OperationDefinition.
 Optional.
 - **OperationConstraint**: The OperationConstraint.
 Mandatory.
 An example of an OperationConstraint is 'CareRecord'.
 - **OperationDefinitionKind**: Choice of 'Operation' or 'Query' fixed character strings.
 Mandatory.
 - **Version**: This is the major version number of the OperationDefinition e.g. GPConnect-CareRecord-Operation-1.
 Mandatory.

-The name of the OperationDefinition is used to populate its logical id as used in its URL (e.g. the OperationDefinition.id element).
-The logical id value is the final segment of the URL of the OperationDefinition on the NHS Digital FHIR Reference server.
+The OperationDefinition name forms the final segment of its URL and is used to populate its logical id (e.g. the OperationDefinition.id element) on the NHS Digital FHIR Reference server.
 An example URL for an OperationDefinition (STU3) would be https://fhir.nhs.uk/STU3/OperationDefinition/GPConnect-RegisterPatient-Operation-1, GPConnect-RegisterPatient-Operation-1 being the value of the logical id.

 "